-The U.S. immigration laws contain numerous grounds upon which non-citizens may be deported back to their country of origin (the technical term for which is "removed").
+U.S. immigration laws contain numerous grounds upon which non-citizens may either be deported back to their country of origin (the technical term for which is "removed") or refused entry into the United States.
 In fact, the laws divide these grounds into two separate categories:

 The grounds of deportability, found in Section 237 of the I.N.A.
 These apply to a person already legally living within the United States, perhaps with a nonimmigrant (temporary) visa or a green card.
-They also contain a statement that people who are in the U.S. without legal permission shall be deported.
+They also specify that people who are in the U.S. without legal permission (also referred to as "undocumented" or "illegal") shall be deported.

 Once an immigrant becomes a U.S. citizen, that person cannot be removed unless he or she used fraud to gain citizenship or an earlier immigration benefit.

-To learn about the waivers and other methods for defending yourself from removal, see our section on Removal (Deportation): Process & Laws.
+To learn about the waivers and other methods for defending yourself from removal, see Removal (Deportation): Process & Laws.

-Here's a brief summary of the types of personal characteristics or history that may make someone inadmissible.
+Here's a brief summary of the types of personal characteristics or history that can make someone inadmissible.

 Again, this is just a brief summary, intended to highlight potential trouble areas.
 Do not attempt to analyze your personal immigration situation based on this list.

-Here's a brief summary of the types of personal characteristics or history that may make someone deportable.
+Here's a brief summary of the types of personal characteristics or history that can make someone deportable.

-To read more about the grounds of deportability, see our article, Can I Lose My Green Card and Be Deported?
+To read more about the grounds of deportability, see Can I Lose My Green Card and Be Deported?